 That’s when Taylor Swift slung her sling.

-In an open letter to Apple on Taylor Swift’s Tumblr blog, Swift explained that she would not be releasing her new album, 1989, to Apple Music as a result of Apple’s decision to not pay artists like her for, you know, their work product, and that she found it “shocking, disappointing, and completely unlike this historically progressive and generous company.”
+In an [Page no longer available – we have linked to the archive.org version instead], Swift explained that she would not be releasing her new album, 1989, to Apple Music as a result of Apple’s decision to not pay artists like her for, you know, their work product, and that she found it “shocking, disappointing, and completely unlike this historically progressive and generous company.”

 We have got to give huge props to Swift – her letter (full text below) was masterful in bringing the issue up while still letting Apple know that she considers them a valued partner.